cjacker/opensource-toolchain-8051/README.md

 }
 ```

+**NOTE, every model may have some new registers with special features, PLEASE READ the DATASHEET before use it!!!**
 ## ~~Debugging~~

 As mentioned above, most 8051 MCUs do **NOT** support debugging, a few models today support IAP, but lack of opensource tools, and also not widely used by developers.
 Implementing a remote debugger for 8051 should not be a tough job, but it seems nobody has interest on it.
 Maybe it is really simple enough so that a debugger is not mandary:-